monsoonmaelstrom/book2/book2.md

 “I know.
 Is it okay if we don’t talk about it anymore?”
 I ask.
 “I just want to lie here with you and not think about it.”

-“Alright,” he tells me, pulling me closer.
+“Alright,” he tells me, pulling me closer, and tucking my head under his chin.

+I slowly try to escape from the anxiety that has me firmly locked in its grip, and let the feel of his skin against mine lull me into a dreamless sleep.

 ----

 The next morning Lisette finds me standing behind Lewis.
 I immediately realize she’s there, but say nothing.
 One minute turns into five.
 Then ten.
 Twenty.

 “What are these markings on the chart?”
-I ask Lewis pointing to an area between the coast of the continent and (( ???
-Large island )).
+I ask Lewis pointing to an area between the coast of the continent and Kebdain, a large island that’s probably close to a fifteenth the size of the continent.

 Lewis glances over to see what I’m pointing at.
 “Currents meet there.
 There’s a cold current flowing south and a warm one moving north east.
 Makes the area dangerous.”